 F5 Networks Inc. recently announced Vault, a global campaign created for F5’s worldwide channel partners that focuses on F5’s security products.
-The Vault program, according
+The Vault program, according to F5, is part of a renewed emphasis on its security technologies.

 We’re not known for firewalls, but it’s the customer base that is really getting aggressive on deploying our technology.